“Comparison is the death of joy.”

 Emotional Freedom Techniques is an energy healing modality also referred to as ‘EFT’ or ‘Tapping’.
 I was first introduced to EFT a few years ago but I made a judgement about it without even trying it and put it in my ‘weird file’.

 So I gave it a try with an online community called the World Tapping Circle.
-The basic premise is that you use affirmations while tapping on ‘energy meridians’ throughout the body to release negative energy.
+The basic premise is that you use positive self talk while tapping on ‘energy meridians’ throughout the body to release negative energy.

 It wasn’t until I used EFT that I realized how much self-comparison was at the root of so many of my limiting beliefs.